sh1boot/sh1boot.github.io/_posts/2025-02-18-extended-precision-numpy-matpow.md

 done.
 There are ranges of `m` which allow smarter implementations, but that's not the general case.
 It's not so bad.
-Remember that for large matrices the bulk of the time is going to be in the matrix multiplication operations, rather than all this cruft.
+Remember that for large matrices the bulk of the time is going to be in the matrix multiplication operations, rather than all this support cruft.

 A potentially better way to shift left mod m is: